-In any case, the Septuagint authors were aware of the rivalry between Yahu and his consort, Anath, and the Egyptian couple Anaka and Khnum, so they included the Egyptian gods as Nephilim, or fallen ones, who were giants.
+In any case, the Septuagint (LXX) authors were aware of the rivalry between Yahu and his consort, Anath, and the Egyptian couple Anaka and Khnum, so they included the Egyptian gods as Nephilim, or deceased ones, who were giants.
 The association with the Egyptian gods and giants is obvious to anyone who has viewed the colossi which abound in Egypt.
-So, the divine pair, Anaka and Khnum, became biblical giants in the Book of Numbers as did Ptolemy II and his patron deity, Seshat, who became the patroness of the succeeding Ptolemaic pharaohs.
-So, it is clear that the biblical Anakim, i.e., Anak and his three children, Akhimn, Sheshai and Talmai, are the Egyptian deities Anaka, Khnum, Seshat and the pharaoh, Ptolemy II Philadelphus.
-The Septuagint authors morphed these gods and the pharaoh Ptolemy II into a group of giants who inhabited a land of milk and honey.
-The implication of this research is that much of the Torah was written in Alexandria Egypt and dates only to the Polemaic Dynasty.
+So, the divine pair, Anaka and Khnum, became biblical giants in the Book of Numbers as did Ptolemy IV and his patron deity, Seshat.
+So, it is clear that the biblical Anakim, i.e., Anak and his three children, Akhimn, Sheshai and Talmai, are the Egyptian deities Anaka, Khnum, Seshat and the pharaoh, Ptolemy IV.
+The Septuagint authors morphed these gods and the pharaoh Ptolemy IV into a group of giants who inhabited a land of milk and honey.
+The implication of this research is that much of the Torah was written in Alexandria Egypt and dates only to the Ptolemaic Dynasty.
 And, it was not only the Torah that was re-written and interpolated by the Jewish authors of the Septuagint in Alexandria, Egypt.
 They also interpolated other biblical texts as the second book of Samuel which contains the tales of the establishment of the House of David and the founding of the historically fictionalized ‘United Kingdom of Israel’.

 The most famous, but not historical, king of Israel was Solomon Jedidiah.
 His name, Solomon Jedidiah, is a combination name.
 The first name is derived from the name of the god Shulmanu, who, according to Wikipedia: “… is a god of the underworld, fertility, and war in the Mesopotamian religion of the East Semitic Akkadians, Assyrians and Babylonians, and later also the western Semitic peoples such as Arameans, Canaanites and Phoenicians.
 Shulmanu-Shulman appears as a part of the name of various kings of Assyria from the 14th century BC, such as Shalmaneser III (Šulm?nu-ašar?du, “the god Shulmanu is pre-eminent”).”